 First, this cocktail uses key lime juice.
 These smaller limes were very likely the fruit used at La Floridita, as key limes were the primary limes grown and made available in the States until the 1930s.
 In addition, the very first Daiquiris were made with lemons, not limes, so the extra tart pucker of a key lime tips the tang further in the direction of historical accuracy.
 The reasoning behind reinstating key lime juice in this cocktail is not just a memorializing effort: The vanilla-like aroma and extra jab of acidity add an underpinning of tropical refreshment.

-Second, the whole shebang goes for a whir in the blender.
-(Silence your gasps!)
-For years, bartenders have been weaning us off the blended Daiquiri of the spring break set, training us to instead employ dainty jadeite coupes.
+The whole shebang is served over crushed ice (or could go for a whir in the blender—silence your gasps!)
+For years, bartenders have been weaning us off the rocks or blended Daiquiri of the spring break set, training us to instead employ dainty jadeite coupes.
 In reality, the earliest Daiquiris were served with crushed ice, including, most likely, those consumed by Hemingway.
-A departure from the blender drink was necessary to our cocktail schooling.
-But it’s now time to re-embrace the frosty brilliance of a Daiquiri slushy.